 - Delayed diagnosis or failure to diagnose – Doctors must be able to accurately determine a patient’s health status and do so in a timely manner.
-Of course doctors are not expected to be perfect, and mistakes can and do happen.
-However, the determining factor in whether or not such an incident would count as medical malpractice is whether or not a similarly skilled professional would have taken the same action in the situation in question.
-A delayed or incorrect diagnosis can prolong patients’ suffering or even leave them susceptible to more severe conditions.
+Of course, doctors are not expected to be perfect, and medical mistakes can and do happen.
+However, the determining factor in whether or not such an incident would count as medical malpractice is whether or not a similarly skilled healthcare provider would have taken the same action in the situation in question.
+A delayed diagnosis or misdiagnosis can prolong patients’ suffering or even leave them susceptible to more severe conditions.

 - Improper treatment – Doctors develop treatment plans that follow ongoing research concerning the medical conditions they treat.
 They are expected to follow accepted standards when it comes to administering care to patients.
 If a doctor treats a patient in a way that no other reasonable and competent doctor would, that doctor is guilty of medical malpractice.

 - Failure to establish informed consent or failure to warn – Informed consent means that a patient has been fully informed about the risks of a prescribed treatment plan.
 If a doctor fails to warn a patient about a specific risk or a potential complication with an existing condition, that doctor is failing his or her duty to do no harm and is also effectively preventing the patient from being able to make an informed decision about his or her medical care.

 - Gross negligence – In extreme cases, doctors make mistakes that even non-medically trained individuals would not.
 Although rare, gross negligence would apply to scenarios such as operating on the wrong side of the body, or reading an x-ray backward and amputating the wrong limb.
 Doctors found guilty of gross negligence often lose their licenses to practice medicine.